 Focus on your audience’s pain points, not yourself

 If you keep producing uninspiring, robot like content, a bot replacing you is uite realistic when you think about it: 62% of B2B marketers outsource writing already.
 Chat bots are here.
 Drones make cooler videos we do.
 People trust that a selfie stick takes a better picture than another human being.

 People are most interested in themselves, not you.
-They want a solution to their problems and pain points.
+They want a solution to their problems and pain points, like how to have more balance at work.
 They want expert advice from you, hear about things they are interested in and get hacks to make their life easier.
 Instead of thinking how to best promote yourself, write content from your target audience’s perspective: Why should they care?
 What’s in it for them?
 What would they find useful?

 Here’s a tip: 96% of B2B buyers want content with more input from industry thought leaders.